YannickPerret/Vir1-Labo/labo-01-first-container/step-2-create-a-dockerfile-for-java.md

 FROM eclipse-temurin:17-jdk-jammy
 ```

-* [ ] What is the purpose of the directive starting with "# syntax=docker..."
+* [x] What is the purpose of the directive starting with "# synthax=docker..."

 <!---->

 * [Official documentation - Syntax directive](https://docs.docker.com/build/dockerfile/frontend/)

 ```
-//TODO
+Elle indique à Docker l'image de base qu'on souhaite utiliser pour notre application
 ```

-* [ ] Is the docker image suitable for a production environment?
+* [x] Is the docker image suitable for a production environment?

 ```
-//TODO
+Non, elle ne lance pas encore notre application
 ```

 ### Dependencies resolution and first app build

-* [ ] Set the image's working directory by adding this command line:
+* [x] Set the image's working directory by adding this command line:

 ```
 WORKDIR /app
 ```

-* [ ] Before we can resolve dependencies with _MAVEN,_ we need to get the _MAVEN_ wrapper and your pom.xml file into your image.
+* [x] Before we can resolve dependencies with _MAVEN,_ we need to get the _MAVEN_ wrapper and your pom.xml file into your image.

 ```
 COPY .mvn/ .mvn
 COPY mvnw pom.xml ./
 ```

-* [ ] Let's use _MAVEN_ to resolve the dependencies.
+* [x] Let's use _MAVEN_ to resolve the dependencies.

 ```
 RUN ./mvnw dependency:resolve
 ```

-* [ ] How is it possible to resolve the dependencies when the source code is not available at this point in the process?
+* [x] How is it possible to resolve the dependencies when the source code is not available at this point in the process?

 ```
-//TODO
+Les dépendances sont lister dans le fichier pom.xml
 ```

 * Add the command able to provide (copy) your source code to the image.

 ```
-//TODO
+COPY src ./src
 ```

 * Add the command responsible to run your application inside the Docker.

 ```
-//TODO
+CMD ["./mvnw", "spring-boot:run"]
 ```

 ## Create a .dockerignore file